Alpel99/skyrama/README.md

 ## Known Issues

 1. Sometimes not everything from the loot on the ring is collected (does pick everything up on second try)
+1. Unpack/pack is registering with the same template (not really an issue)